Innoactive/ansible-innoactive-portal-role/README.md

 used to issue certificates by Let's Encrypt's [staging environment](https://letsencrypt.org/docs/staging-environment/) instead of the production environment.

+### Innoactive Hub Launcher

+To enable the Innoactive Hub Launcher (a standalone application capable of retrieving content from the Hub) to access data from the Hub, a suitable OAuth2 Client with the specified client credentials can be created if the following parameters are provided:

+    launcher_oauth_client_id:

+The OAuth2 Client ID that the Launcher uses.

+    launcher_oauth_client_secret:

+The OAuth2 Client Secret that the Launcher uses.

 ### Additional Hub Services

 #### Innoactive Discovery Portal